richshaw/timeUse/Checklist.md

 Criteria for assignment:

 * Write a shiny application with associated supporting documentation.
 The documentation should be thought of as whatever a user will need to get started using your application. - DONE
-* Deploy the application on Rstudio's shiny server
+* Deploy the application on Rstudio's shiny server - DONE
-* Share the application link by pasting it into the provided text box
+* Share the application link by pasting it into the provided text box - DONE
-* Share your server.R and ui.R code on github
+* Share your server.R and ui.R code on github - DONE

 * Some form of input (widget: textbox, radio button, checkbox, ...) - DONE
 * Some operation on the ui input in sever.R - DONE